asmtal/terraform-google-security-health-checker/README.md

 # terraform-google-security-health-checker

-This module will deploy a cloud function that will provide display the security findings for a project used for infrastructure development.
-While there are prevent controls like Terraform Validator this module will help with detective controls from Security Command Center.
+This module will deploy a cloud function that can be used by infrastructure developers or a build pipeline to detect security findings during infrastructure development.

 The resources/services/activations/deletions that this module will create/trigger are: